 Factory-Built (Modular) Program

 Factory-Built (Modular) homes constructed in this state must meet state of Colorado life, health, and safety standards.
-In order to ensure the health and safety of Colorado residents who purchase or live in these homes, the Colorado Division of Housing, Housing Technology and Standards (HTS) Section administers and enforces the construction standards adopted by the Colorado State Housing Board, currently the 2009 IECC, 2006 IRC, 2006 IBC, and the 2008 NEC.
+In order to ensure the health and safety of Colorado residents who purchase or live in these homes, the Colorado Division of Housing, Housing Technology and Standards (HTS) Section administers and enforces the construction standards adopted by the Colorado State Housing Board, currently the 2012 IRC, IMC, IPC, IECC and 2014 NEC.

 The Factory-Built (Modular) Program is administered through Colorado State Housing Board Resolution 34.
 The resolution includes the current fee structure for the Factory-Built (Modular) Program.